-The Amp Envelope controls affect level changes over time.
+The Pitch Envelope controls affect the keygroups's pitch change over time.
 Use the fields or tap and drag the "handles" of the envelope to shape the envelope or time-variant modulation output.
-Adjust the envelope's influence on the filter frequency with the Env knob.
-See Anatomy of an Envelope to learn about the envelope parameters.
+Adjust the envelope's influence on the pitch with the Depth slider.
+See the later Anatomy of an Envelope section to learn about the envelope parameters.